juxor/afaq/markdown/secJ6.md

 hunger, brutality, etc. (impulses referred to by Reich as _"secondary"_ drives).
-In other words, this reduces our ability to empathise with others and so the internal ethical guidelines we all develop are blunted, making us more likely tp express such secondary, anti-social, drives.
+In other words, this reduces our ability to empathise with others and so the internal ethical guidelines we all develop are blunted, making us more likely to express such secondary, anti-social, drives.
 So, ironically, these secondary drives result from the **suppression of the primary drives** and the sensations of pleasure associated with them.
 These secondary drives develop because the only emotional expressions that can get through a person's